-- 6.5.
-When installing insulators on high capacity bearings, the insulators require special attention to ensure good switch operation.
-It may be necessary that the insulators rotate about their axis uniformly; that is, they do not WOBBLE as they rotate.
-This may become important due to irregularities in insulator's mounting faces.
-It is not unusual for an insulator to be out of alignment six inches or more.
-While this switch is designed to tolerate certain misalignment, the rotating insulators may be adjusted to reduce the wobble to 1/4" or less. - 6.5.1.
-For plumbing refer to 6.1 and 6.2. - 6.5.2.
+- 10. When installing insulators on high capacity bearings, the insulators require special attention to ensure good switch operation.
+It is necessary that the insulators rotate about their axis uniformly; that is, they do not WOBBLE as they rotate.
+This is important due to irregularities in insulators.
+It is not unusual for an insulator to be out of alignment.
+While this switch is designed to tolerate certain misalignment, the rotating insulators should be adjusted to reduce the wobble to 1/4" or less or as minimal as possible. - 10.1.
+For plumbing refer to 6.1 and 6.2. - 10.2.
 To true the insulators: - Make a mark at the center of insulator cap. - Make a marker of any convenient material; ie: metal angle - Make a sharp pointer and attach it to one end of marker.